department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-120">120 days</button>
 <div id="questions-120" class="usa-accordion-content">

 After 120 days, we're required by law to transfer your debt to the U.S. Treasury.
+At this point, we can't help you with managing your copay debt.

 The U.S. Treasury will add more fees and interest to your copay debt.
 They may also:
 - Offset any federal and state payments you're entitled to.
 This means they may reduce or withhold part of your tax refunds, Social Security benefits, or any federal or state salary or retirement benefits to pay your debt.